Reporting workplace violence, critical incidents and service failures with HACSU

 Reporting to HACSU allows the union to record data and monitor violence in our workplaces.
 This is instrumental in campaigning for improved safety in our workplaces.

 HACSU has a Critical Incident Hotline on 9340 4132 (9-5pm).
 You can also fill out the form on this page.
 Reporting can be very quick and easy, it is not mandatory for you to provide in depth details or even speak to an organiser if you don’t want to.

 What have we achieved previously?

-This results of this research has attracted wide spread media attention and raised community awareness about this important issue.
-Since this research HACSU members have reported hundreds on critical incidents to the union, allowing HACSU to further organise and campaign for member’s safety.
+The results of this research have attracted widespread media attention and raised community awareness about this critical issue.
+Since this research, HACSU members have reported hundreds of critical incidents to the union, allowing HACSU to further organise and campaign for safety.

 HACSU is looking to conduct similar research in the disability sector very soon.

 Check in with your support networks

 Reporting to your employer isn’t going to make the bruise or anxiety go away; you need to take action afterwards to reduce the future risk.
 Part of this should be contacting EAP (Employee Assistance Program), HACSU encourages member to seek assistance from the EAP of whichever support networks work best for you.
 Seeking support goes a long way in preventing and psychological issues that may arise down the track.